A Practical Maintenance Guide for Your Class B RV

 Class B Maintenance

-• Plumbing: Maintaining a healthy plumbing system involves checking for leaks, replacing water filters, and draining the gray and black water tanks.
+• Plumbing: Regularly check for leaks, replace water filters, and drain the gray and black water tanks.
+Professional inspections may cost $100–$200 annually.

 Couple in RV looking at Map